wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ### Required libraries

 Several libraries are required to compile the un-orchestrator.
-In the following we list the steps required on an Ubuntu 14.04.
+In the following we list the steps required on an **Ubuntu 14.04**.

 	; Install required libraries
 	; - build-essential: it includes GCC, basic libraries, etc